Your Horoscope This Week: October 15 to October 21

 Aries Sun & Rising:

 Aries, the recent Solar Eclipse in Libra has helped you start fresh when it comes to how you approach relationships.
-This week’s mainly about integrating the downloads you’ve received and keeping the doors of communication open with your partner(s) and friends concerning what your mutual needs and intentions are.
+This week is mainly about integrating the insights you’ve received and keeping the doors of communication open with your partner(s) and friends concerning what your mutual needs and intentions are.

 Your planetary ruler Mars spends its first full week in Scorpio, another sign that it rules.
 Your sector of depth, merging, and intimacy is lit up by Mars in Scorpio, making this the ideal transit for focusing on estate planning, taxes, inheritances, and financial and spiritual mergers.
 You may notice yourself acting more Scorpio-like these next six weeks, which could increase your sex drive and overall sensuality, while also making you feel more stubborn and temperamental.
 Whenever you find yourself about to blow up at someone, take a deep breath instead.